Removing Marital Property Before Divorce

 What Are Your Options with Property Before and After A Petition For Dissolution Is Filed?

-Once someone files for divorce and serves the other party, a temporary injunction is put in place, and both parties have an obligation to preserve the marital estate, amongst other obligations.
-This means you cannot recklessly spend money in a manner you did not do before filing, and you cannot dispose of marital assets without the approval of the judge.
+Once someone files for divorce and serves the other party, a temporary injunction is put in place, and both parties have an obligation to preserve the marital estate, among other obligations.
+This means removing marital property before divorce is prohibited and you cannot start recklessly spending money in a manner different from the way you did before filing.
+You also cannot dispose of marital assets without the approval of the judge.
 Essentially, you should continue living as you did before, and any large or unusual purchases should be put on hold until you’re officially divorced.
-If there is an immediate need for something out of the ordinary your attorney can guide you on the best course of action and perhaps negotiate a course of action with the opposing party.
+If there is an immediate need for something out of the ordinary, your attorney can guide you on the best course of action and perhaps negotiate a course of action with the opposing party.

 What is not so obvious is what you can do before the divorce papers are served.
 Although it might seem like everything is fair game before someone is served with paperwork, that is not the case.
 In reality, if someone takes an action that only benefits them because they know or suspect that a divorce is coming the judge can account for that when dividing up the property.
 It is never advisable to dissipate marital assets in anticipation of a divorce.